MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/troubleshoot-dns-client-resolution-issues.md

 - Intermediate devices or configurations between a DNS client and a DNS server, or between a DNS server and external resolvers (such as root hints, forwarders, and conditional forwarders), which might require further investigation.

 > [!NOTE]
 > This article focuses on DNS resolution issues caused by DNS client problems or configurations.
-For more information, see [Troubleshooting DNS servers](/windows-server/networking/dns/troubleshoot/troubleshoot-dns-server).
+For information regarding DNS server issues, see [Troubleshooting DNS servers](/windows-server/networking/dns/troubleshoot/troubleshoot-dns-server).

 DNS resolution issues can occur in the following scenarios: